vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

     session: 1
     ```

-    Note that the exception occurred due to `Could not resolve placeholder 'welcome.message' in value "${welcome.message}`.
+    Note that the exception occurred due to
+    `Could not resolve placeholder 'welcome.message' in value "${welcome.message}`.

+    Notice that the Spring Boot application does not allow start up
+    without the `WELCOME_MESSAGE` environment variable.
+    It is required by the application to run.
+    It is a better practice to *fail fast* than to have the application
+    start in an indeterminate state.

 1. To handle multiple environment variables more easily across Docker
     container instances, create a `dockerenv` file in the root of your